Home

 g.
 When prompted for mssoapr.dll, point to C:\Program Files\Common Files\MSSoap\Binaries (or below its subfolders).

-4. You may also be prompted for the original Windows XP CD that was used to install the operating system.
+4. You may also be prompted for the original Windows XP CD that was originally used to install the operating system.

 a.
 Insert the Windows XP Service Pack 2 CD in the CD or DVD drive.